-There are dozens of online sportsbooks and casinos that are currently jockeying for the highly coveted top spots in the densely populated state, and this has resulted in very generous complimentary bonuses given out to both new and loyal players.
+There are dozens of NJ online sportsbooks and casinos that are currently jockeying for the highly coveted top spots in the densely populated state, and this has resulted in very generous complimentary bonuses given out to both new and loyal players.

 There are still some restrictions in place, however, as wagers must be placed within the state lines of New Jersey and gamblers must be over 21 years of age to try their luck.
-Wagering on high school sports or in-state collegiate events are also restricted.
+Wagering on high school sports or in-state collegiate events is also restricted.

 Online casinos are also very popular in New Jersey and have generated over 1.4 billion in revenue since their inception.
 All online casino servers must be based within the city limits of Atlantic City, however, the casinos are open to any player within the state.
 There are currently 20 online casinos regulated and legal to play in New Jersey.

 The New Jersey Division of Gaming Enforcement is the regulatory body in this state.
-Their mission states that they are present to protect the public interest by maintaining a legitimate and viable casino gaming industry, free from the influences of organized crime, and assuring the honesty, good character and integrity of casino owners, operators, employees and vendors.
+Their mission states that they are present to protect the public interest by maintaining a legitimate and viable casino gaming industry, free from the influences of organized crime, and assuring the honesty, good character, and integrity of casino owners, operators, employees, and vendors.

 2019 was an enormous year for online gambling in Pennsylvania, with online casinos, online sports gambling, and online poker all legalized during those twelve months.
 Customers have the choice of betting at casinos or from the comfort of their homes thanks to the freedoms granted by the state’s gambling laws.